 This led me to search for some of the best bird feeder crafts around and I was happy to find quite a nice variety.
-My goal was to find inexpensive yet attractive feeders for the yard.
+My goal was to find inexpensive yet attractive diy feeders for the yard.
 Many of the feeders I found use recycled material which is about the cheapest way to go.
 The following list is what I found for the best bird feeders to make.

-6. This up-cycled tea cup bird feeder is so whimsical and fun.
+This up-cycled tea cup bird feeder is so whimsical and fun.
 It certainly gives a cup and saucer a great new use.
-This craft tutorial by CapCreations.com is fairly easy to do and will definitely add a bright spot to your yard.
+Watch the video tutorial from Builders DIY for the detailed instructions.

-8. I have seen many bird feeders made from clay pots but I especially like this one.
-It could easily be used for either a feeder or bird bath.
-The tutorial from rosebud’s blog looks easy to do.
+I have seen many bird feeders made from clay pots but I especially like this one.
+I like the fact that an orchid pot already has the pre-drilled holes.
+Check out the tutorial from The Garden Coop for easy instructios.
 There are many different ways to decorate pots as well with paint, stones, sea shells or branches.

-9. Turn a frisbee and a jar into a colorful feeder in just a few easy steps.
+Turn a frisbee and a plastic jar into a colorful feeder in just a few easy steps.
 Instructables shows just how to do it.

-10. Finally, I had to include a quick and easy pine cone feeder.
-See the tutorial by Kaboose for the instructions and ingredients.
+Finally, I had to include a quick and easy pine cone feeder.
+See the tutorial by Martha Stewart for the instructions and ingredients.
 This is a great craft for kids and can be used with bagels and paper tubes as additional ideas.
-Just coat the object with the butter mixture and seeds, hang from a tree and enjoy all of the bird traffic to come.
+Just coat the object with peanut butter and seeds, hang from a tree, and enjoy all of the bird traffic to come.